 I was watching Andre de Toth's 1957 Monkey on My Back, about a self-destructive boxer inclined to addiction - the same de Toth who would, in his late years, be somehow brought in to cameo in Hooper's Spontaneous Combustion as the SHC expert of the film's prologue.
 I noticed, in Monkey on My Back, the attention De Toth would give to staging an intimate scene as a series of small movements made by the characters, small shifts of blocking given either their own emphatic frame or emphasized with a camera movement.
 It is an old-fashioned way of creating cinematic drama through an almost lingual camera "editorializing," parsing out character motions and dramatic staging through the "building" - almost in a "stacking" sense - of superfluous cinematic frames.
 It is an old-fashioned film language that De Toth personally seems to retool, to his auteurist claim-staking, in a way that it enhances the sense of intimacy: the deliberate fabricating of character movements and the attendant re-framings, deliberate and proliferate, in effect stretches out time.
 A languorous temporal dimension is thus created from this visual studying of the movements of characters, whilst caught up in the melodramatic exchanges typical of that era.
 It was while watching De Toth, cinema persona grata in Spontaneous Combustion, that I realized the importance of all the maxims and philosophies of "slow cinema" - film storytelling that does not prioritize visual design as a narrative relaying device, but as a way to inhabit temporality, a sense of time that buggers the notion of film craft as inherently narrative and all things narratively motivating.

 Eaten Alive's "base," "lecherous" bathroom scene - that at once seems like both the leer of grindhouse's laziest impetuses and the unwavering attention to a woman casting off all camouflage and veneer - is a stretching of time that almost seems to reinforce its feminist importance through its lack of cinematic dressing.
-Hooper does this again later in Eaten Alive with Libby's undressing scene, he performs this in half-measure with Amy's shower scene in The Funhouse and Diane Freeling's ghost rape attempt in Poltergeist (a suddenly offensive and objectionable display acted upon a character we have been identifying as our hero), he does it with Stretch in Texas Chainsaw Massacre 2, molested in cut-offs she is never made to don off for they are essentially her skin (the way Lefty's uniform is essentially his skin: battle raiment for both), and it is an act he does through the vessel of an entire film in Night Terrors.
+Hooper does this again later in Eaten Alive with Libby's undressing scene, he performs this in half-measure with Amy's shower scene in The Funhouse and Diane Freeling's molestation scene (following long, languid bath scene) in Poltergeist (a suddenly offensive and objectionable display acted upon a character we have been identifying as our hero), he does it with Stretch in Texas Chainsaw Massacre 2, molested in cut-offs she is never made to don off for they are essentially her skin (the way Lefty's uniform is essentially his skin: battle raiment for both), and it is an act he does through the vessel of an entire film in Night Terrors.
 Let's face it, Hooper's interest in female characters is an interest in imbuing them with reality and character (in the many senses of the word) in the face of a genre that often finds its purpose in demeaning them.

 The bathroom scene, despite its laziness, despite the possibility Hooper was not on set to direct it to his vision, fits into Eaten Alive's MO of finding the exact right moments to spend alone with its characters, isolated in their own personal existences (Judd, of course, more than any).